 Nehemiah 1

-¶1.
-The words of Nehemiah ben-Hachaliah.
-And it came to pass in the month Chislev, in the twentieth year, while I was in Shushan the capital,
+¶1.The words of Nehemiah ben-Hachaliah.
+And it came to pass in the month Chislev, in the twentieth year, that I was in Shushan the citadel.

-3. And they said to me, “The remnant there in the province who remained of the captives are in great distress and reproach, and Jerusalem’s wall is broken down, and its gates have been burned with fire.”
+3. And they said to me, “The remnant there in the province who remain of the captives are in great distress and reproach, and Jerusalem’s wall is broken down, and its gates have been burned with fire.”

-4. And it came to pass, when I heard these words, that I sat down, and wept and mourned for days, and I fasted and prayed before the God of heaven.
+4. And it came to pass when I heard these words that I sat down and wept.
+And I mourned for days, and fasted and prayed before the God of heaven.

-6.Let your ear, I pray, be attentive, and your eyes open, that you might hear the prayer of your servant, which I am praying to you this day, day and night, for the children of Israel your servants, and confessing the sins of the children of Israel which we sinned against you that I and my father’s house have sinned.
+6.Let your ear, I pray, be attentive, and your eyes open, that you might hear the prayer of your servant which I am praying to you this day, day and night, for the children of Israel your servants, and confessing the sins of the children of Israel which we sinned against you, that I and my father’s house have sinned.

 7.We have been very corrupt toward you and have not kept the commandments, nor the statutes, nor the judgments, which you commanded Moses your servant.